Purdue-CS193/homework-0-MichaelDimi/index.md

+# Michael Dimitrov's First CS193 Homework
+---
+- Learning to use Github for version control and sharing code (I never could get the hang of it)
+- Learning cool tricks on the terminal
+- Learning new dubugging tricks / practicing and getting better at debugging in general
+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.